yerinsmgmt/markdowns/files.md

-# Batch 3, for review
+# Batch 4, for review

 **9 September 2026.
-Seven send-ready.
+Two send-ready.
 Nothing sent.**

-Written under the acknowledgment standard: the research is there to show the email was written for them, not to argue they have a problem.
-The offer is the complimentary thirty-minute session already published on `academy.creovine.com/organisations`.

 Reply per item: **send** / **change X** / **hold**.

 ---

-## #1 Hazlewoods
+## #1 Ascend Broking Group

 - **Country:** United Kingdom
-- **Contact:** James Morter
+- **Contact:** Matthew Collins
-- **Role:** Managing Partner
+- **Role:** Managing Director
-- **Route:** `enquiries@hazlewoods.co.uk` (published)
+- **Route:** `admin@ascendbroking.co.uk` (published)
-- **Why now:** Launched a dedicated private client team in July 2026, shortly after opening a new Bristol office.
+- **Why now:** Became the anchor investment for Inflexion's new UK insurance broking platform in January 2026, with a stated plan to build four to six regional broking hubs.
+Around 30 people, Chelmsford.
-- **Subject:** The new private client team
+- **Subject:** The new broking platform
 - **Instagram:** none.
-Not appropriate for an accountancy practice.
+Not appropriate for a commercial broker.

 ```
-Hi James,
+Hi Matthew,

 I'm Yerins Abraham.
 I lead Creovine Academy, where we help teams use AI
 practically in the work they already do.
 I've trained organisations and
 individuals in several sectors, including teams in banking.

-I saw Hazlewoods launched a dedicated private client team over the summer, not
-long after the Bristol office opened.
-Firms building out like that are the ones
+Ascend became the anchor for Inflexion's new broking platform in January, with
+the plan to build four to six regional hubs.
+Groups at the start of something
-this tends to be most useful to, which is why you came to mind.
+like that are usually where this is easiest to build in, which is why I got in
+touch now rather than later.

-What we do is make teams genuinely capable with AI on their own day-to-day work,
+We make teams properly capable with AI on their own live work, so the manual
-so they move faster and lose less time to the repetitive parts.
-We start with a
+side of a week takes less of it.
+The first step is a free thirty minute session
-free thirty-minute session to work out where that would actually be worth doing,
-with no deck and nothing committed.
+on where that would be worth doing, with nothing committed.

-Would that be of interest?
+Would you want to explore that while the platform is still taking shape?

 Yerins Abraham
 Creovine Academy